web-archive-group/ELXN42-Article/elxn42.md

 $ python ~/git/twarc/utils/wordcloud.py elxn42-tweets-18-oct-2016.json > wordcloud-18-oct-2016.html
 ```

-While word clouds have considerable limitations, especially in the occulision of context around a given keyword, the simplicity of the visualization - where the more a word appears the larger it is - can find overall trends.
+While word clouds have considerable limitations, especially in the occlusion of context around a given keyword, the simplicity of the visualization - where the more a word appears the larger it is - can find overall trends.

 The ensuing results can be seen below: